opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-metrics-source.md

 # otel_metrics_source

-Source for the OpenTelemetry Collector for collecting metric data.
+`otel_metrics_source` is a source for the OpenTelemetry Collector for collecting metric data.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---